Zabriskie Point is a 1970 USA romance by Michelangelo Antonioni. With Mark Frechette, Daria Halprin and Paul Fix.

 Zombie Creeping Flesh is a 1980 Italy/Spain horror by Bruno Mattei.
 With Margit Evelyn Newton, Franco Garofalo and Selan Karay.

-Pre-cut for violence and further shortened for brevity for 1982 cinema release.
-Banned as a video nasty in 1983.
+Pre-cut for violence cinema release.
+Further shortened for brevity for 1982 VHS which was later banned as a video nasty in 1983.
 Unbanned and uncut in 2002.
 Uncut in the US

 Summary Review: Awful but lots of Fun